Introduction

 Keep in mind that at the first line of the description docstring, next to the three double quotes, you can provide a short description, which will be shown in the overview when clicking on a category in the node repository of the KNIME Analytics Platform.

-By including the markdown Python package in the conda environment associated with your node extension, you can make use of Markdown syntax when writing these descriptions to improve readability and the overall look of your nodes' documentation.
+By including the markdown Python package in the python environment associated with your node extension, you can make use of Markdown syntax when writing these descriptions to improve readability and the overall look of your nodes' documentation.

 Below you can find a list of which Markdown syntax is supported for each node description element.